cloud-devops-enthusiast/DevOpsRoadmap2023/Linux and OS/Linux.md

 - For starting with the shell you can use the bash shell which is the default shell for most of the linux distros.

-- A shell can run on the top of the linux kernal inside the user space both in the GUI or just in the text mode running as a console.
+- A shell can run on the top of the linux kernel inside the user space both in the GUI or just in the text mode running as a console.

 - The shells can be used locally(inside the system) or remotely(over the network).